Minor Ailments CPD

 Assessing and Prescribing for Minor Ailments — Full Program

 Pharmacists can now prescribe for certain minor ailments in most provinces.
-Be prepared — learn how to assess and prescribe for 32 conditions, covering the full range of minor ailments for which authority has been extended.
-This new series of 28 educational modules is a self-directed online program that uses patient cases to help translate theory into practice.
-This CE program covers dermatological, gastrointestinal, respiratory, musculoskeletal and ocular conditions, and more.
+Be prepared — learn how to assess and prescribe for 32 conditions, covering most minor ailments for which authority has been extended.
+This self-directed online modular program uses patient cases to help translate theory into practice, and covers dermatological, gastrointestinal, respiratory, musculoskeletal and ocular conditions, and more.

 Regular Price: $1330 plus tax

 Member Price: $750 plus tax

 Minor Ailments Standalone Courses:

 Patient Assessment and Triage — Prerequisite

 Prerequisite for any stand-alone courses.
 Covers the important steps and processes for appropriately assessing and triaging the care of a patient with a minor ailment.

 Covers nine common dermatologic conditions for which patients seek care, including acne vulgaris, atopic dermatitis (eczema), diaper dermatitis, seborrheic dermatitis, fungal skin infections, impetigo, calluses & corns, urticaria insect bites & stings, and warts.